New Zealand has around 400 golf courses that are ‘designed by nature', set within natural landscapes that span the diversity of our geography.

-Tourism New Zealand’s international golf marketing strategy focuses promotion on our 12 world-class Marquee (premium) courses including Kauri Cliffs, Cape Kidnappers, and The Hills; and our 27 Experience courses that give visitors a taste of the local community and which are also nearby other tourist attractions (e.g. Canterbury’s Terrace Downs High Country Resort, nearby Mount Hutt and the gateway to Arthur’s Pass National Park).
-These are promoted heavily on newzealand.com and through our comprehensive Golf Guide (compiled with AA Traveller).
+Tourism New Zealand’s international golf marketing strategy focuses promotion on our 14 world-class Marquee (premium) courses including Kauri Cliffs, Cape Kidnappers, and The Hills; and our 27 Experience courses that give visitors a taste of the local community and which are also nearby other tourist attractions (e.g. Canterbury’s Terrace Downs High Country Resort, nearby Mount Hutt and the gateway to Arthur’s Pass National Park).
+These are promoted heavily on the golf hub on newzealand.com and through our comprehensive Golf Guide (compiled with AA Traveller).

 Tourism New Zealand maintains a presence at key international trade shows such as the Asia Golf Tourism Convention, the North America Golf Tourism Convention, and the US PGA show; leverages major events such as the New Zealand Golf Open and Asia Pacific Amateur Championship events; and holds media familiarisation visits focused on golf tourism.